ToledoVitor/ToledoVitor/README.md

 ### Hi there 👋

 Thats is my brand new Github.
-I was using the it on my previous company email 😅
+I was using it on my previous company email 😅

 I will use this as a learning space, where i will post the things i'm studying and things i find cool